 Our Public Offering and Private Placement closed in August 2020 as more fully described in "Liquidity and Capital Resources" below.
 The proceeds in the Trust Account were initially invested in a money market fund that invests solely in direct U.S. government obligations meeting the applicable conditions of Rule 2a-7 of the Investment Company Act of 1940.
 In August 2020, the money market fund was largely liquidated and the trust assets were invested in U.S. government treasury bills which matured in February 2021 and were replaced with U.S. government treasury bills maturing in May 2021.
-In May 2021, the proceeds from the maturity of the U.S. government treasury bills maturing in May 2021.
-In May 2021, the Company's U.S. treasury bills yield approximately 0.1% on a yearly basis.
-Interest on the Trust Account was approximately \$10,000 and \$29,000, respectively, for the three and six months ended June 30, 2021.
+The Company's U.S. treasury bills yield approximately 0.1% on a yearly basis.
+Interest on the Trust Account was approximately \$19,000 for the three months ended March 31, 2021.
 At the interest rate earned on the current portfolio in the trust account, it is unlikely that the income on the trust assets will be sufficient to fund the tax and working capital payments that are permitted to be withdrawn from the trust.

-As discussed further in Note 6 to the condensed consolidated financial statements, the Company accounts for its outstanding public and private warrants as components as derivative liabilities in the accompanying unaudited condensed consolidated financial statements.
+As discussed further in Note 6 to the condensed financial statements, the Company accounts for its outstanding public and private warrants as components as derivative liabilities in the accompanying unaudited condensed financial statements.
 As a result, the Company is required to measure the fair value of the public and private warrants at the end of each reporting period and recognize changes in the fair value from the prior period in the Company's operating results for each current period.
+The statement of operations for the three months ended March 31, 2021 reflects other expense from change in fair value of the warrant liability of approximately \$2,646,000.